-PolarDB supports data backup and redo log backup.
+PolarDB supports data backup and physical log backup.
 Backing up data is a process of creating a backup set (snapshot) of all data on a cluster at a certain point in time.
-Backing up redo logs is a process of recording the new data after a backup set is created.
+Creating log backup is a process of recording the new data after a backup set is created.
 You can restore your PolarDB cluster or a specific instance or table in your cluster to any point in time by using a full data backup set and the redo logs generated after the backup set is created.

-Data backups are divided into level-1 backups and level-2 backups by storage location.
+Data backup are categorized into level-1 backup and level-2 backup based on the storage location.